 Updated 07 November 2018

 In this Section of the WFL website, you can read about Interim Management – it’s definition, its positioning, how it works and how it fits in to the resourcing market.
-Your task is to decide on your “Professional Product”; work out how to position it, develop and sell it and to whom and how to make it work for you.
+My aim is to help you decide if interim management is right for you and, if it is, to help you succeed.

 - Marketing – (Note 6.1.8)